top of page

 DAVID GATES

-David Gates is the founder and Managing Director of Hungry City, and Luna's Spot, a community-driven performance space and recording studio in Chicago.
+David Gates is the founder of Hungry City a community-driven performance space and recording studio in Chicago.
 Gates is a musician, singer, artist, writer and producer.
-The frontman for the now defunct band Spacebones, his first solo album will be released in 2021.
+The frontman for the now defunct band Spacebones, his first solo album was released in 2021.
+He currently resides in Los Angeles.

 ACCESSIBLITY ADVISOR